 PREPARING THE MINISTER

 Our bewildered generation demands men who can preach and teach the Word with conviction, understanding and spiritual power.
 Dallas Theological Seminary was founded to prepare such men.
 Its Faculty and Board are committed to the historic faith of the church in the infallible inspiration of the Scriptures, the only authoritative rule of faith and life.
 Its philosophy of education and curriculum are in harmony with its theology; the Bible is its central textbook; the Holy Spirit is the only infallible interpreter of the Word.

 The work of the Holy Spirit is indispensable to effective preparation of the minister of the Word.
 The Seminary, therefore, expects its students to be yielded to the Spirit of God, obedient to His will, and to recognize His divine authority in all areas.
 The disciplines of study, research and practice, under the supervision of the faculty, must be guided and undergirded by the person and power of the Holy Spirit.
 Only with such preparation can the demands of a modern world be met effectively by holy living and Spirit-filled preaching of eternal truths.

-As President of the Seminary, I invite young men called of God to consider the Biblically oriented education offered at Dallas Seminary.
+As President of the Seminary, I invite young men called of God to consider the biblically oriented education offered at Dallas Seminary.
 For those who qualify for admission, there is a rich experience of preparation for a lifetime ministry of preaching the Word of God.

 John F. Walvoord

+JOHN F. WALVOORD

 President

 CONTENTS

-Academic Calendar 6
+6 Academic Calendar

-Vhat is a Theological Seminary?
-9
+9 What is a Theological Seminary?

-Dallas Theological Seminary 11
+11 Dallas Theological Seminary

-Purpose 11
+11 Purpose

-History 12
+12 History

-Campus 15
+15 Campus

-Student Life 20
+20 Student Life

-Faculty 28
+28 Faculty

-Admission 36
+36 Admission

-Expenses 41
+41 Expenses

-Academic Program 45
+45 Academic Program

-Description of Courses 56
+56 Description of Courses

-Doctoral Program 99
+102 Doctoral Program

-Register 112
+115 Register

-Doctrinal Statement 144
+137 Doctrinal Statement

-Indov 155
+148 Index

 THE ACADEMIC CALENDAR

-FALL SEMESTER, 1971
+FALL SEMESTER, 1972

-AUGUST 24, 25 Tuesday, Wednesday Faculty Workshop AUGUST 26 Thursday Entrance Greek Examination, 8 a.m.
-AUGUST 27, 30 Friday, Monday Registration AUGUST 27, 30 Friday, Monday New Student Orientation AUGUST 31 Tuesday Classes begin, 8 a.m.
-SEPTEMBER 3 Friday Faculty Reception for Students, 8 p.m.
-SEPTEMBER 18 Saturday Fall Picnic, 3 p.m.
-OCTOBER 19-22 Tuesday-Friday Bible Conference Dr. William Allan Dean
+AUGUST 29, 30 Tuesday, Wednesday Faculty Workshop

+AUGUST 31 Thursday Entrance Greek Examination, 8 a.m.

+SEPTEMBER 1, 4 Friday, Monday Registration

+SEPTEMBER 1, 4 Friday, Monday New Student Orientation

+SEPTEMBER 5 Tuesday Classes begin, 8 a.m.

+SEPTEMBER 8 Friday Faculty Reception for Students, 8 p.m.

+SEPTEMBER 23 Saturday Fall Picnic, 3 p.m.

+OCTOBER 3-6 Tuesday-Friday Bible Conference

+Dr. Richard H. Seume

+OCTOBER 4 Wednesday Day of Prayer, classes suspended NOVEMBER 14-17 Tuesday-Friday W. H. Griffith Thomas Lectureship

+"The Blood of Jesus and His Heavenly Priesthood in the Epistle to the Hebrews" Dr. Philip Edgcumbe Hughes

-OCTOBER 20 Wednesday Day of Prayer, classes suspended NOVEMBER 25-27 Thursday-Saturday Thanksgiving Recess NOVEMBER 30 Tuesday Classes resume, 8 a.m.
-DECEMBER 13-17 Monday-Friday Final Examinations DECEMBER 18 Saturday Mid-winter Recess begins
+NOVEMBER 23-25 Thursday-Saturday Thanksgiving Recess NOVEMBER 28 Tuesday Classes resume, 8 a.m.
+DECEMBER 18-22 Monday-Friday Final Examinations DECEMBER 23 Saturday Mid-winter Recess begins

-SPRING SEMESTER, 1972
+SPRING SEMESTER, 1973

-JANUARY 7, 10 Friday, Monday Registration
+JANUARY 12, 15 Friday, Monday Registration

-JANUARY 11 Tuesday Classes begin, 8 a.m.
+JANUARY 16 Tuesday Classes begin, 8 a.m.

-FEBRUARY 1-4 Tuesday-Friday Missions Conference
+FEBRUARY 6-9 Tuesday-Friday Missions Conference

-FEBRUARY 25 Friday Founder's Banquet, 7 p.m.
+FEBRUARY 23 Friday Founders Banquet, 7 p.m.

-MARCH 21-24 Tuesday-Friday Bible Conference
+MARCH 20-23 Tuesday-Friday Bible Conference

-Dr. John G. Mitchell
+Dr. James B. Crichton

-MARCH 22 Wednesday Day of Prayer, classes suspended
+MARCH 21 Wednesday Day of Prayer, classes suspended

-MARCH 30-APRIL 1 Thursday-Saturday Easter Recess
+APRIL 19-21 Thursday-Saturday Easter Recess

-APRIL 4 Tuesday Classes resume, 8 a.m.
+APRIL 24 Tuesday Classes resume, 8 a.m.

-APRIL 11-14 Tuesday-Friday W. H. Griffith Thomas
+APRIL 24-27 Tuesday-Friday Senior Preachers Week

-Lectureship

-"The Way of Salvation"

-APRIL 18-21 Tuesday-Friday Senior Preachers Week APRIL 29-MAY 5 Saturday-Friday Final Examinations MAY 3 Wednesday Alumni Dinner and Annual Meeting, 12 noon
+MAY 5-11 Saturday-Friday Final Examinations

+MAY 9 Wednesday Alumni Dinner and Annual Meeting,

+12 noon

-MAY 4 Thursday President's Open House, 8-10 p.m.
-MAY 5 Friday Commencement Chapel, 11 a.m.
-MAY 5 Friday Fiftieth Commencement, 8 p.m.
+MAY 10 Thursday President's Open House, 8-10 p.m.

+MAY 11 Friday Commencement Chapel, 11 a.m.

+MAY 11 Friday Fifty-first Commencement, 8 p.m.